ubuntu-mate/ubuntu-mate.org/blog/20190329-ubuntu-mate-bionic-raspberry-pi.md

     * The *experimental* VC4 driver can be enabled via `raspi-config`.
     * Please note, the `arm64` images do not feature any VideoCore IV hardware acceleration.
   * Additional software:
-    * A port of `raspi-config` for Ubuntu is pre-installed.
+    * A port of [`raspi-config` for Ubuntu](https://github.com/flexiondotorg/raspi-config/) is pre-installed.
-    * Steam Link is available for install.
+    * [Steam Link](https://support.steampowered.com/kb_article.php?ref=6153-IFGH-6589) is available for install.
-    * Minecraft Pi Edition is available for install.
+    * [Minecraft: Pi Edition](https://projects.raspberrypi.org/en/projects/getting-started-with-minecraft-pi) is available for install.

 <div class="bs-component">
     <div class="jumbotron">